Sustainability

 9. Eco-friendly cleaning products

-No use of chemicals in cleaning products (Preferable re-fill eco-friendly products)
+No use of chemicals in cleaning products (Preferably re-fill eco-friendly products)

 80% of all light bulbs in the property energy saving lights (energy efficiency of Class A)